cloudflare/chanfana/docs/pages/user-guide/security.md

 For this page you **must** have some knowledge of how security works in OpenAPI, read more [here](https://swagger.io/docs/specification/authentication/).

-Please notice that currently security in itty-router-openapi is only for schema generation, if you want to add some kind of authentication, please read more in the [middleware page](./middleware.md)!
+Please notice that security in chanfana is only for schema generation, if you want to add some kind of authentication, please read more in the [middleware page](./middleware.md)!

 ## Register the security component